ihcsim/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

               SnapshotServicesConfiguration
             properties:
               address:
-                description: Specifies the location of the snapshot session service for making gRPC calls.
+                description: Specifies the location of the snapshot session service for making TLS gRPC calls.
 It should be provided in the format host:port, without specifying the scheme (e.g., http or https).
-The SessionURL is used to query Changed Block metadata by making gRPC calls to the service
+The SessionURL is used to query Changed Block metadata by making TLS gRPC calls to the service
                 type: string
               caCert:
-                description: The CA certificate is used to enable TLS (Transport Layer Security) security for gRPC calls made to the snapshot session service.
+                description: CACert contains a PEM-encoded CA (Certificate Authority) bundle.
+This CA bundle is used to enable TLS (Transport Layer Security) security for gRPC calls made to the snapshot session service.
                 format: byte
                 type: string
             type: object